acconeer/acconeer-python-exploration/docs/pcr_tech/radar_principles.rst

 :numref:`tab_material` shows that some materials are semi-transparent to 60 GHz signals and it is hence possible to detect reflecting objects behind a surface of these materials, each boundary with a change in permittivity gives a reflection.
 This is a useful property in applications where the sensor measures through the product housing or when detecting objects behind other objects such as walls and clothing.
-For optimal design of the product housing, refer to the radome chapter in the `Hardware and physical integration guideline <https://developer.acconeer.com/download/hardware-integration-guideline/?tmstv=1716814588>`_.
+For optimal design of the product housing, (see :ref:`integration-a121-radomes`).

 Radar Cross Section
 -------------------